Wetsuit vs Drysuit for UK Diving

 Consider drysuit transition if:

-You dive year-round in UK waters
+You dive year-round in cold waters

 You regularly cut dives short due to cold